Have you ever been homesick?

 3. Buy Gifts for Your Family and Friends

-This has always helped me manage homesickness during long term travel.
+This has always helped me cure homesickness during long term travel.

 If I’m feeling down, I’ll try to find little cheap gifts to bring home to my friends and family, like a strange local snack or small pair of earrings.
 It helps distract from feeling homesick and it’s just fun as well.